Music Production

 How to Become a Music Producer?

 Music Production students can complete a three-semester basic vocational certificate (BVS) or a two-year Associate of Fine Arts (AFA) degree program.
 The vocational certificate program provides hands-on skills necessary for employment.
-At the same time, the AFA degree is designed to set students up for a successful transfer to a four-year college or university.
+The AFA degree is designed to prepare students for a successful transfer to a four-year college or university for further education.
 Students who complete the AFA in Music Production will also earn the BVS in Music Production.
-Conversely, students who begin their studies with a goal of a BVS will find, upon completion, that they are well on their way to the AFA in Music Production.
+Students pursuing a BVS will find they are well-prepared for the AFA in Music Production after completing their studies.
 All the credits from the BVS apply to the AFA.

-Students should begin with MUS 150 (Introduction to Music Production) and MUS 170 (Recording Techniques I) during their first semester, as these are prerequisites for advanced recording classes.
-MUS 171 (Recording Techniques II) is only available during fall semesters.
+Students should start their studies with MUS 150 (Introduction to Music Production) and MUS 170 (Recording Techniques I) in their first semester.
+These courses serve as prerequisites for advanced recording classes.
+Additionally, MUS 171 (Recording Techniques II) is only offered during fall semesters.
 First-year students should also plan to take MUS 100 (Intro to Music Theory).

 What sets ECC’s program apart?

 Elgin Community College is a great place to develop skills and talents.
-ECC has professional performance facilities, a dedicated recording studio, private instruction, individual practice rooms, multiple performance opportunities, and workshops with visiting artists.
+ECC features professional performance facilities, a dedicated recording studio, private instruction, individual practice rooms, and workshops with visiting artists.
 Learn from faculty who are professional musicians who can coach you toward your best performance.

 What skills can I develop?